Endodontics Williamsburg, VA

 • Sudden or increasing pain in and around a tooth

-• Changes in the gum line around a tooth or the appearance of an access
+• Changes in the gum line around a tooth or the appearance of an abscess

-If you are concerned about your oral health or have noticed changes, it is best to call our office at your earliest convenience and schedule an appointment with Dr. Hall.
+Whenever you have a concern about your oral health, we’re here to help.
+Please call our office to schedule an appointment with Dr. Hall.

 ROOT CANALS: WHAT TO EXPECT

-A root canal often causes anxiety for patients but is less invasive today and causes minimal discomfort.
-In fact, for most patients, the procedure takes away the pain and throbbing feeling they were experiencing due to the internal infection.
+A root canal often causes anxiety for patients, but it is less invasive today and causes minimal discomfort.
+In fact, this procedure usually relieves the pain and throbbing caused by the infection.
+Most patients feel relief quickly.

 We clean and numb the area around the affected tooth to begin treatment.
 Once you are comfortable, Dr. Hall will make a tiny hole in the back of the tooth.
-She removes the inner pulp material and infected tissue, cleans the interior chamber, and places biocompatible composite material to stabilize the tooth.
+Dr. Hall saves your tooth in three gentle steps: removing the infection, cleaning the area thoroughly, and sealing it with a stabilizing material.

 Dr. Hall seals the area to complete the procedure.
 We often recommend a dental crown to strengthen the tooth and support a long-term result.
-This is typically done at a second appointment to allow the tooth and surrounding tissue to heal.
+We typically do this at a second appointment to allow the tooth and surrounding tissue to heal.

 Why choose a root canal over a dental extraction?

 We always recommend a root canal over tooth extraction.
 Keeping your natural tooth in place will maintain the structure of your bite and minimize the impact on adjacent teeth.
 Extracting a tooth almost always requires tooth replacement.
-Depending on the treatment being used, this additional complex treatment can take time to complete.
+Depending on the treatment, this additional complex treatment can take time to complete.

 How long does a root canal take?